Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Introduction

 \section{Introduction}

+The sphere is the simplest example of a compact manifold.
+With its standard Riemannian metric, it has positive sectional curvature.
+Strikingly, in all odd dimensions except for $7$ and $13$, the spheres remain the only simply connected, compact manifolds known to admit positively curved metrics.
+In view of this, it is not surprising that the realization problem for fundamental groups of positively curved manifolds remains open.
+As far as general obstructions go, one only has the classical results of Synge and Bonnet--Myers, as well as Gromov's universal bound on the number of generators (see \cite{Gromov78}).

-Let $M^n$ be a closed Riemannian manifold with positive sectional curvature.
-The classical result of Synge states that $\pi_1(M)$ is trivial or $\Z_2$ when $n$ is even.
-In general, the spherical space forms provide many examples of fundamental groups of positively curved manifolds (see Davis--Milgram \cite{DavisMilgram85} and Wolf \cite{Wolf}).
-However, these groups have the property that every abelian subgroup is cyclic.
-By analogy with Preissmann's theorem in the negatively curved case, Chern asked whether this property holds for all fundamental groups of manifolds admitting positive curvature (see \cite[p.~167]{ChernProblem65}).
+Spherical space forms provide many examples of fundamental groups of positively curved manifolds (see Davis--Milgram \cite{DavisMilgram85}, Hambleton \cite{Hambleton15}, and Wolf \cite{Wolf}).
+However they form a very restrictive class of groups.
+In particular, they satisfy the properties that every abelian subgroup is cyclic and every involution is central.
+By analogy with Preissmann's theorem, S.-S. Chern asked whether the first of these properties holds for the fundamental groups of positively curved manifolds (see \cite[p.~167]{ChernProblem65}).
+The conjecture that the answer is yes was at times called the Chern conjecture (see Yau \cite[p.
+671]{Yau82}, Petersen \cite{Petersen96}, and Berger \cite[p.
+583]{Berger03}).